rndware/tic-tac-toe-react/README.md

 - Written in React/Redux/Typescript
 - Use of functional and 'dumb' components where possible
+- Used compound components to specify custom grid cells
 - Unit tested with BDD where possible
 - Styled using Sass modules with BEM syntax
 - Used Material UI for icons, inputs and buttons